2024-25 Edition

 French, B.A.

 The Undergraduate Program in French offers a broad humanistic course of study designed for students with many interests.
-The orientation of the program is multidisciplinary, where the study of literature is linked to critical, historical, and political concerns.
-Courses reflect the faculty's interest in the related disciplines of history, philosophy, anthropology, visual studies, gender and sexuality studies, political science, postcolonial studies, and comparative literature.
+The orientation of the program is multidisciplinary, where the study of literature, film, and media is linked to critical, historical, and political concerns.
+Courses reflect the faculty's interest in the related disciplines of history, philosophy, anthropology, visual studies, film and media studies, gender and sexuality studies, political science, postcolonial studies, and comparative literature.
 Students should consult with the faculty to plan a coherent program of courses to fulfill the major requirements.
 Students also should consult with faculty members concerning career plans in areas such as teaching, business, journalism, law, public service, as well as social justice and international non-governmental organization (NGO) work.

 Lower-division language courses encourage students to participate in the creative process of language, to think in French as they learn to understand, speak, read, and write.
 These courses are taught entirely in French, and the approach to teaching stresses the interdependence of the four basic language skills and makes them mutually reinforcing.